PA Custody Factors: 16 Child Custody Factors Courts Consider

 What Is The Pennsylvania Child Custody Law

 Pennsylvania’s child custody law provides the factors the court must consider in deciding both legal custody (major life decisions) and physical custody (where the child resides).
 Examples of legal custody issues include medical, educational and religious issues.
 Shared legal custody occurs when both parents have the right to participate in these decisions and is common in Pennsylvania.
-Physical custody can be shared equally by the parents or one parent may be designated as the primary physical custodian while the other parent has periods of partial physical custody.
+Parents can equally share physical custody or one parent may be designated as the primary physical custodian.
+In this latter case the other parent has periods of partial physical custody.

 How is custody determined in PA?